-According to Uganda National Roads Authority (Unra) directorate of network, planning and engineering the government is looking forward to fully fund the project and they will consider local contractors on the same.
+According to the Uganda National Roads Authority (Unra) directorate of Network, planning, and engineering the government is looking forward to fully funding the project and they will consider local contractors on the same.

 “Am happy to announce that the government has already allocated funds for the project and the local engineering group will ensure that the project is launched and finished within the set time frame” he added

-Mr Muleme said: “Although we have other express highways in order to reduce traffic in the city, there are still gaps which we think the new road will address since the city population and traffic are still growing and there is need to address the challenges of urbanisation.”
+Mr. Muleme said: “Although we have other express highways in order to reduce traffic in the city, there are still gaps which we think the new road will address since the city population and traffic are still growing and there is a need to address the challenges of urbanization.”